 - Enrolled in a graduate degree-granting program or postdoctoral fellowship

-- According to the guidelines of the National Institutes of Health, candidates must be from a group recognized as underrepresented in the biomedical, behavioral, clinical, and social sciences
+- According to the guidelines of the National Institutes of Health, candidates must be from a group recognized as underrepresented in the biomedical, behavioral, clinical, and social sciences, including:

-- These include Blacks or African Americans, Hispanics or Latinos, American Indians or Alaska Natives, Native Hawaiians and other Pacific Islanders and individuals with disabilities, defined as physical or mental impairment that substantially limits one or more major life activities
+- Individuals with disabilities, defined as physical or mental impairment that substantially limits one or more major life activities

-All eligible applicants will be invited to become NSP Associates in an extensive two-year training program that provides live events and webinars.
+All eligible applicants will be invited to become NSP Associates, including those selected as NSP Fellows.
 Features of the NSP Associates Program include: